Raffaele Francesco Zich: 2021–22 season

-Zich competed in both the junior and senior ranks, making his senior international debut in October at the Trophée Métropole Nice Côte d'Azur.
-He finished fourth in the senior category in December at the Italian Championships.
+Zich competed in both the junior and senior ranks, making his senior international debut in October at the 2022 Trophée Métropole Nice Côte d'Azur.
+He finished fourth in the senior category in December at the 2022 Italian Championships.

 He was assigned to the 2022 World Junior Championships, which took place in April in Tallinn, Estonia.
-He was ranked 15th in the short and 13th in the free skate and finished 15th overall.
+He was ranked fifteenth in the short and thirteenth in the free skate and finished fifteenth overall.

 2022–23 season

 In October, Zich competed at consecutive 2022–23 ISU Junior Grand Prix events in Gdańsk, Poland.
-He won bronze at his first assignment and placed 13th the following week.
+He won bronze at his first assignment and placed thirteenth the following week.
+Going on to compete on the 2022–23 ISU Challenger Series, Zich placed eleventh at the 2022 CS Ice Challenge and fifteenth at the 2022 CS Warsaw Cup.

+In December, Zich placed sixth at the 2023 Italian Championships.
+He subsequently won the silver medal at the 2023 Sofia Trophy.
+Selected to compete at the 2023 World Junior Championships in Calgary, Alberta, Canada, Zich finished the event in twenty-second place.

+2023–24 season

+Zich started the season by winning gold on the junior level at the 2023 Latvia Trophy.
+He then went on to place fourth at the 2024 Italian Championships.

+Selected to compete at the 2024 Winter Youth Olympics in Gangneung, South Korea, Zich finished the event in sixth place.
+Two weeks following that event, Zich won the silver medal on the junior level at the 2024 Tallink Hotels Cup.
+He then finished the season by placing twenty-ninth at the 2024 World Junior Championships in Taipei, Taiwan.